Utility-based Perturbed Gradient Descent: An Optimizer for Continual Learning: Method

 Another variation of UPGD, we call \textit{non-protecting UPGD}, is to add the utility-based perturbation to the gradient as:

-However, such an update rule can only help against decaying plasticity (Dohare et al.\ 2021), not catastrophic forgetting.
+However, such an update rule can only help against decaying plasticity, not catastrophic forgetting.
 This is because useful weights are not protected from change by gradients.
-We focus in our paper on methods that mitigate catastrophic forgetting and decaying plasticity, but we repeat all experiments in this paper with this non-protecting variation in Appendix \ref{appendix:nonprotecting-upgd-mnist}, \ref{appendix:nonprotecting-upgd-changingadder}, \ref{appendix:nonprotecting-upgd-permutedadder}, and \ref{appendix:nonprotecting-upgd-labelpermuted-mnist}.

-Utility scaling is important for the UPGD update equation.
-We devise two kinds of scaling: global and layer-wise.
+Utility scaling is important for the UPGD and UPS update equations.
+We devise two kinds of scaling: global and local.
 The global scaled utility requires the maximum utility of all weights or features at every time step.
-The scaled utility for the global-utility UPGD is given by $\Bar{U}_{l,i,j} = \phi({U}_{l,i,j} / \eta)/\phi(1)$ for weights, where $\eta$ is the maximum utility of the weights and $\phi$ is the scaling function (e.g., Tanh).
-For feature-wise UPGD, the scaled utility is given by $\Bar{u}_{l,j} = \phi({u}_{l,j} / \eta)/\phi(1)$.
-Note that this scaling produces a scaled utility between $0$ and $1$.
+The scaled utility for the global-utility UPGD and UPS is given by $\Bar{U}_{l,i,j} = \phi({U}_{l,i,j} / \eta)$ for weights, where $\eta$ is the maximum utility of the weights and $\phi$ is the scaling function (e.g., Sigmoid).
+For feature-wise UPGD and UPS, the scaled utility is given by $\Bar{u}_{l,j} = \phi({u}_{l,j} / \eta)$.
 We show the pseudo-code of our method using the global scaled utility in Algorithm \ref{alg:upgd-weight-global} for weight-wise UPGD and in Algorithm \ref{alg:upgd-feature-global} for feature-wise UPGD.
-The layer-wise UPGD does not require the global max operation since it normalizes the outgoing weight vector for each feature.
-Specifically, the scaled utility is given by $\Bar{U}_{l,i,j} = \phi\big({U}_{l,i,j}/\sqrt{\sum_{j}{U}^2_{l,i,j}}\big)$ for weight-wise UPGD.
+The local UPGD and UPS do not require the global max operation since it normalizes the outgoing weight vector for each feature.
+Specifically, the scaled utility is given by $\Bar{U}_{l,i,j} = \phi\big({U}_{l,i,j}/\sqrt{\sum_{j}{U}^2_{l,i,j}}\big)$ for weight-wise UPGD and UPS.
 For features, the scaled utility is given by $\Bar{u}_{l,j} = \phi\big({u}_{l,j}/\sqrt{\sum_{j}{u}^2_{l,j}}\big)$.
-Note that this scaling does not produce a scaled utility between $0$ and $1$.
-We show the pseudo-code of our method using the layer-wise scaled utility in Algorithm \ref{alg:upgd-weight-layerwise} for weight-wise UPGD and in Algorithm \ref{alg:upgd-feature-layerwise} for feature-wise UPGD.
+We show the pseudo-code of our method using the local scaled utility in Algorithm \ref{alg:upgd-weight-layerwise} for weight-wise UPGD and in Algorithm \ref{alg:upgd-feature-layerwise} for feature-wise UPGD.